Ashsplash2002/WPR281_Project_2022/README.md

 ### Bootstrap Challenges <a name='bschallenges'></a>
 ---------
 1. Creating a popup form using HTML and CSS.
 2. Learning the Bootstrap programming language.
+3. As the we do not know how many issues are going to be added to the bug tracker website, we needed to use JavaScript to add a list element everytime a form was submitted.
+This was done using an on click event.

 </br>